Green logo for Budweiser as brewer taps into U.S. wind power

 Since the start of this year Budweiser has bought power equivalent to its U.S brewing demands from Enel Green Power’s 300 megawatt capacity Thunder Ranch Wind Farm in Oklahoma.

-Tony Milikin, chief procurement and sustainability officer of AB InBev, told Reuters that consumers were often rightly skeptical about environmental pledges by big companies.
+Tony Milikin, chief procurement and sustainability officer of AB InBev, told Reuters that consumers were often rightly sceptical about environmental pledges by big companies.

 “Here you see it on the label.
 That adds confidence,” he said from the World Economic Forum in Davos, adding that the cost of the electricity was not more than from other sources.